percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --stream

    This option accepts a string argument that specifies the format in which to do the streamed backup.
 The backup will be done to ``STDOUT`` in the specified format.
 Currently, the only supported format is :command:`tar`.
 Uses :doc:`tar4ibd <../tar4ibd/tar4ibd_binary>`, which is available in *XtraBackup* distributions.
 If you specify a path after this option, it will be interpreted as the value of :option:`tmpdir`.
-If both :option:`--stream` and :option:`--incremental` are passed to innobackupex, the incremental parameters are ignored and a full backup is created.

 .. option:: --tmpdir